STAGE 4 MELANOMA

 What is stage 4 melanoma?

-When the melanoma has spread beyond the primary site and the local lymph nodes to other areas in the body, it is known as stage 4 melanoma.
-Stage 4 melanoma is a form of secondary melanoma where melanoma has spread to distant lymph nodes (glands) or internal organs such as the liver, lungs bones and brain (distant metastases).
+Stage 4 melanoma is a form of secondary melanoma where melanoma has spread to distant skin sites, distant lymph nodes (glands) and/or internal organs such as the liver, lungs, bones and brain (distant metastases).

 What are the symptoms?